jojo-konodioda/DPFuzzer/revision/README.md

 This directory contains data and videos about experiments added in revision.

-The `vulnerabilities` directory contains videos and scenario file about vulnerabilities found in `FUEL`.
+The `vulnerabilities` directory contains videos and scenario files about experiments added in RQ1 to show vulnerabilities uncovered in `FUEL`.

-The `testing_process.mp4` shows the testing process with 5x speed.
+The `testing_process.mp4` shows the how our tool tests and explores vulnerabilities in `FUEL` with 5x speed.

-The `data` directory contains data about `FUEL` in `Table II`.
+The `data` directory contains data about added experiments in RQ2.